-A good way to learn about what should be in your parenting plan is to look at the court forms for custody and visitation, like the Child Custody and Visitation Order Attachment (Form FL-341) and the Child Custody and Visitation Application Attachment (Form FL-311).
+A good way to learn about what should be in your parenting plan is to look at the court forms for custody and visitation.
+Here are two:

-- Child Abduction Prevention Order Attachment (Form FL-341(B))
+- Child Custody and Visitation Order Attachment (FL-341)

 Another great resource is Families Change – A Guide to Separation and Divorce.
 It is an online guide with 3 versions—one for parents, one for children, and one for teens and pre-teens.
 See also the Parenting After Separation course.